 You can free yourself from the depleting role of catering to the needs of the emotionally immature.
 Once you understand how these immature people function, you will no longer feel guilty or ashamed for not helping them more.
 You will learn how to reconnect with your true self while interacting with others in ways that keep you from being emotionally drained.

 Visit drlindsaygibson.com for additional information about her and her first book, Who You Were Meant To Be.

-Faculty & Student News
+Alumni and Student News

 The Virginia Consortium Newsletter covers a variety of topics to include keeping students informed of upcoming events, activities and research.
 Alum can also stay in the loop as we share program awards and achievements.
 ENJOY!

 Former and current students of the Virginia Consortium Program in Clinical Psychology may request their transcript (official or unofficial) by emailing email@example.com.
 At this time, official transcripts can only be mailed to a destination.
 There is no cost for transcripts (official or unofficial).
 Please provide the following information in your emailed request: